 You'll also want to make sure your internet connection is reliable to avoid technical glitches.
 Always have a back-up plan in case something happens.
 If something unavoidable happens during the online interview — whether the sound cuts out on the interviewer's end or the screen freezes — don't panic.
 Try to communicate the technical difficulties as quickly as possible (send an email or give them a call if you have to) so you don't miss part of the job interview.

 2. Select a location

 You'll probably feel most comfortable doing your remote interviews at home — and that's fine.
 Just make sure you have a good set-up that's clean and clutter-free.
 Your background should be plain or at least professional; avoid sitting on the couch (you'll slouch) or in front of a window (you'll be a back-lit silhouette).
 Remember, you want the interviewer to focus on you, so avoid any distracting backgrounds.
 No one wants to see your unmade bed or your wine stash in the background.

 3. Seek privacy

 During your remote job interviews, you'll want an empty house.
 You don't want to risk becoming distracted or having someone walk in during the virtual interviews.
 If you have kids, send them to a friend's house or hire a babysitter for a few hours.
 If you have pets, make sure they'll be quiet and well-behaved, or move them to another part of the house — unless you want your cat to walk across your computer.
 If you have a spouse or other family members, send them out for some errands.
 Whatever you do, you'll want to eliminate any distractions for a few hours so you can prepare for and complete the online interview.

 4. Consider your clothes

 When doing a video interview, you'll want to dress just as you would for an in-person interview.
-However, you'll also want to consider what color you wear.
+However, you'll also want to consider what color you wear during your interview.
 Darker colors typically work best, whereas bright, bold colors or patterns tend to not translate as well through the computer.

 5. Practice, practice, practice